BugBeak/MLOps/README.md

 - **Enhanced Testing**: More comprehensive unit and load testing could be integrated in the `promote-model.yaml` workflow to improve deployment confidence
 - **Production-Ready ML**: The current dummy trainer could be replaced with a final fine-tuning model from the training component
 - **Advanced Canary Analysis**: Metrics-driven Argo Rollouts analysis templates could be implemented for more sophisticated automated canary decisions

-The codebase already includes placeholders and initial implementations for these enhancements, making them straightforward to complete in future iterations.